scr1ttyy/scr1ttyy.github.io/Writeups/TryHackMe/Anthem/Anthem.md

 ![Admin](../imgs/Anthem/admin_user_google_search.png)

-* Nice! we got some informatio about `admin` user!
+* Nice! we got some information about `admin` user!

 *Tip: When in doubt, search it in Google.*